 Dietary tryptophan is metabolized via three distinct pathways:

-The kynurenine pathway plays a major role in inflammatory signalling and metabolite ratios from this pathway can give insights to enzyme activites and immune activation.
+The kynurenine pathway plays a major role in inflammatory signaling.
+Metabolite ratios from this pathway enable insights into enzyme activities and immune activation.

 The serotonin pathway and its metabolites are crucial in gut-brain axis communication.
 The metabolite serotonin itself is, among others, involved in learning, mood regulation, and sleep.

-Indols are direct signalling molecules the microbiome uses in communication with the host and they are involved in inflammatory pathways.
+Indols are direct signaling molecules used by the microbiome in communication with the host.
+Indols are involved in inflammatory pathways.